frashidah/LabManual/README.md

 # LabManual
 ECE 3104 Students manuals
 - For CIE student level 3
-Pls download manualhere for Eachlab session
+Pls download manualhere for Each lab session